 Do not complete this part if the startup day was before July 1, 1987.
-For this purpose "startup day" means any day selected by a REMIC that is on or before the first day on which interests in the REMIC are issued.
+For this purpose, startup day means any day selected by a REMIC that is on or before the first day on which interests in the REMIC are issued.

 Line 11-Tax.
-Enter the amount of contributions received during the calendar year after the startup day (as defined above).
-Do not include cash contributions described below:
+Enter the amount of contributions received during the calendar year after the startup day (as defined in the prior paragraph).
+Do not include cash contributions described next.

-- 1. Any contribution to facilitate a clean-up call or a qualified liquidation. - 2.
-Any payment in the nature of a guarantee. - 3.
-Any contribution during the 3-month period beginning on the startup day. - 4.
-Any contribution to a qualified reserve fund by any holder of a residual interest in the REMIC.
+- Any contribution to facilitate a clean-up call or a qualified liquidation. - Any payment in the nature of a guarantee. - Any contribution during the 3-month period beginning on the startup day. - Any contribution to a qualified reserve fund by any holder of a residual interest in the REMIC.